aneldev/dyna-ts-module-boilerplate/README.md

 - Uses the powerful `pnpm` as a packager, but you can easily replace it with another one
 - Written in TypeScript, .tsx, .ts
+- Supports CSS, SCSS & LESS at the same time
+- Advanced ESLint
 - Tested with Jest
 - Debugged with Chrome Dev Tools
 - Distributes with TypeScript definitions